nnnsss999/llmattacks/docs/glossary.md

 ### Sleeper Agent
 A model trained to behave normally until triggered by a specific cue, at which point it performs malicious actions.

+### SBOM
+A Software Bill of Materials, such as the CycloneDX file in this repository, enumerates all source files and their metadata for supply‑chain auditing.

 ### Timing Side-Channel
 Extracting information about hidden prompts or model states by measuring